prathamsss/MountainCar_Control_Using_Gestures/README.md

                           - 0: Accelerate to the Left.
                           - 1: Don't accelerate.
                           - 2: Accelerate to the Right.
-# Installation-  Clone this repository & Install Requirements.txt via pip
+# Installation-  Clone this repository
       pip install -r /path/to/requirements.txt